 Anna Sophie is the Project Manager for the Info Norden site.
 The site provides information tools which aim to give help and support to make informed decisions about mobility when considering moving to or working or studying in another Nordic country.

 Anna Sophie is specialized in providing information on a wide range of practical, legal and administrative questions concerning mobility in the Nordic countries; and in identifying cross border obstacles and working towards a coordinated process for the removal of obstacles in the Nordic region.

 Furthermore, she is specialized in international project management, communications and networking.
 She is used to operating in a variety of cultural settings and can handle the complexities that arise while working in an international context.
 She has a systematic understanding of project management and a critical awareness of current problems together with new insights.

-- Project Manager and Communications Officer, Nordic Council of Ministers – Hello Norden and Norden in Focus
+- Project Manager and Communications Officer, Nordic Council of Ministers – Info Norden and Norden in Focus

 - Academic Staff, The University of Oslo